Coralie van den Cruyce

 Coralie Adèle van den Cruyce (1796–1858), in marriage Coralie de Félix de la Motte, was a Belgian writer, feminist and poet.

 She was born into an aristocratic family in Paris on 13 October 1796.

-Among her works were the plays Les orphelins de la grande armée (1834) and Les Violettes (1836).
+Among her works are the plays Les orphelins de la grande armée (1834) and Les Violettes (1836).
 In Bas-bleus, she defended the right of women to express themselves as writers against contemporary criticism.
 She was married to the noble officer Eugene-Francois-Auguste Pompée de Félix de la Motte and a leading member of Brussels aristocratic life.
 She died at Geel on 27 June 1858.